yopowerrepos/freemium/yopower_components/yopower_page/README.md

 ## About the Component
 - On Power Apps Grid component, set on the property **Customizer Control** the value **yp_yopower.components.yppagridextd**.
-- The name of the subgrid logical name should be unique on the environment, it allows a tailored personalization per subgrid.
+- The name of the subgrid logical name should be unique on the environment, it allows a tailored personalization per subgrid or main grid.
+- Microsoft does not define a name for main grids, then for the customizers understand this behavior set on Column Definition > Subgrid Name the table Logical Name (example)
 - The customizers are associated with specific column types, a plugin will ensure that the column and parameters (json) as fulfilled correct.
 - This solution uses the browser localStorage to prevent multiple requests on the Dataverse APIs, then every 5 minutes the cache will expire.
 - Use localStorage.removeItem("**subgrid-logical-name**") to clear the cache and see the adjusts on parameters.